Maarten Baert's website

 ExtremePhysics uses a number of classes (types of resources):

 • World: This class connects the other classes.
-You can create multiple worlds but most of the time one world is all you need.
+You can create multiple worlds, but most of the time one world is all you need.

 • Polygon: Polygons are used to define the vertices of polygon shapes.

-• Body: A body is the equivalent an object in Game Maker.
+• Body: A body is the equivalent of an object in Game Maker.
 Usually every object in Game Maker is associated with one body.

 • Shape: Shapes are used to define the shape of a body.
 There are three types of shapes: box shapes, circle shapes and polygon shapes.
 One body can consist of multiple shapes.